SiruiLuo/casa0019-BOOC/Readme.md

 **3. MQTT Data Reception and API Parsing**

 The primary challenge of the digital system is managing data from MQTT messages and API responses simultaneously.
 The data transmission workflow begins with the physical device, where users press one of three buttons (labelled 0, 1, and 2), each representing a specific library.
 This interaction sends data via MQTT to the digital dashboard.
 The MQTT messages, initially formatted as Python datasets, are decoded into a structure compatible with Unity (implemented in mqttManager.cs).

-To enable seamless switching between datasets for different libraries, the decoded button data is used to dynamically select and drive the appropriate API.
-This mechanism ensures the system retrieves and displays data corresponding to the selected library.
-By integrating MQTT and API data processing, the dashboard provides real-time and contextually accurate information, effectively bridging physical interactions with digital visualizations.

 **4. AR interaction**